 Don’t Take Criticism Personally

 When your boss gives you constructive feedback on a project, he’s not doing it to upset you or make you feel inferior.
-The purpose of alternavtive for viagra criticism is to evaluate weak points and help you get better.
+The purpose of criticism is to evaluate weak points and help you get better.
 Take it as a sign of interest in your progress – they say it because they care.

 Get Out of the ‘Participation Medal’ Mindset

 It’s become national news than Millennials are notorious for their constant need to be acknowledged for everything.
-And it’s not all their fault – the adults who passed out participation medals and honorable mention trophies to every single participant in an activity instilled an overwhelming and unending desire for praise, order cialis now no matter how small the task.
+And it’s not all their fault – the adults who passed out participation medals and honorable mention trophies to every single participant in an activity instilled an overwhelming and unending desire for praise, no matter how small the task.

 Lose the Ego